FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 2. BGP Peering: Based on physical connection states, FC further captures logical BGP peering relationships established over these connections.
 By including previous hop, current AS, and next hop, FC describes inter-AS routing relationships in detail, enabling fine-grained, topology-based chained validation.
 This helps verify whether an AS's routing announcement aligns with its BGP peering relationship, ensuring that AS has genuinely learned route information from a neighboring AS, preventing route hijacking attacks.

 Operational Information: FC encapsulates rich operational semantics that describe specific actions performed by an AS in routing and forwarding processes.
-It maily includes the following:
+It mainly includes the following:

 1. Route Announcement: An AS announces its routing prefixes and path information to external peers.
 FC can represent these route announcements within directly connected hop range and provide verifiable commitments to global network, helping prevent route hijacking.